Kids Mattress Buying Guide

 Best types of mattresses for kids

-Latex mattress: Latex mattresses are durable and hypoallergenic, which makes them a good choice for children with allergies or asthma.
+- Latex mattress: Latex mattresses are durable and hypoallergenic, making them a good choice for children with allergies or asthma.
 They also provide good support and comfort.

-Hypoallergenic mattresses: If your child has allergies or asthma, look for a mattress made with hypoallergenic materials and covers that are easy to wash.
+- Hypoallergenic mattress: If your child has allergies or asthma, look for a mattress made with hypoallergenic materials and covers that are easy to wash.

 We always recommend selecting a mattress size and bed frame that allow ample room for your child to grow, to maximise the longevity of the product and prevent your child from sleeping in an ill-suited bed for an extended period.